Practical English for everyday use

 - gives them confidence to use their language skills to move on to further qualifications.

-Cambridge English: Preliminary is set at Level B1 of the Common European Framework of Reference for Languages (CEFR).
+This Cambridge English Qualification is set at Level B1 of the Common European Framework of Reference for Languages (CEFR).
 It shows that a student can:

 - read simple textbooks and articles in English

 - write letters and emails on everyday subjects